javmart/zero-to-qed/docs/src/12_dependent_types.md

 Lean's standard library provides a rich collection of function combinators in the `Function` namespace.
 These combinators, familiar from functional programming, enable point-free style and function composition.
 The composition operator `∘` allows building complex functions from simpler ones, while combinators like `const`, `flip`, and `id` provide basic building blocks for function manipulation.

-Function composition in Lean satisfies the expected mathematical properties: it's associative, and the identity function acts as a neutral element.
-These properties are not just theorems but computational facts - they hold definitionally, meaning Lean can verify them by pure computation without requiring proof steps.
+Function composition in Lean satisfies the expected mathematical properties: it is associative, and the identity function acts as a neutral element.
+These properties are not just theorems but computational facts.
+They hold definitionally, meaning Lean can verify them by pure computation without requiring proof steps.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:functions_api}}